Kyriosity/read-write/README+/software/design/names/README.md

 ### "Generals"

-As programming evolved the mass of general terms must have been given.
-Some, as `object` or `bug`, are relatively univocal hits &mdash; others shade higher level notion or interfere with them:
+As programming evolved, a mass of general terms must have been given.
+Some, as `object` or `bug`, are relatively univocal hits &mdash; others shade higher-level notions or interfere with them:

 Application, solution, interface, exception - to name a few.